nisc/chatgpt-userscripts/README.md

 ## Additional Notes

-1. **Terms of Service & Security**:
+1. **Security & Maintenance**:
-   - Review ChatGPT's Terms of Service before using any userscripts
    - Review script code before installation
-   - Keep your userscript manager and scripts updated
+   - Keep all components (scripts, userscript manager) updated
-   - Using third-party scripts may violate Terms of Service
+   - Report security concerns via issues

 2. **Performance & Compatibility**:
    - Scripts may behave differently across browsers and systems
    - Scripts may conflict with each other or extensions
    - Report compatibility issues

-3. **Updates & Maintenance**:
+3. **Future Changes**:
    - Scripts may need updates when ChatGPT changes
-   - Check regularly for updates and patches
+   - Features may become officially supported
    - Consider contributing fixes
-   - Features may become officially supported

 By installing and using these scripts, you acknowledge that you do so at your own risk.
 The authors and contributors cannot be held liable for any issues that may arise from their use.